Signed in as:

 "One of the many benefits of the AIRS program was developing friendships and connections and learning from other professional artists working in classrooms, both thanks to our group meetings throughout the year and also through visiting the school studios of a few experienced artists to learn about their methods and approach while helping out for the day."
 Jaymie Johnson

-expressive depending on what tells the story best.
-They would like to spread a message of community and awareness of each other and
+They would like to spread a message of community and awareness of each other and also ourselves with each piece they create.

 Nellie Gossen is an interdisciplinary artist based on the unceded territories of the Musqueum, Squamish, and Tsleil-Waututh first nations.
 Working through the media of fashion, costume, textiles and performance, Nellie uses clothing as a tool to think and feel through social systems.
 Considering the many truths of industrial labor and consumption, her work explores the material of mainstream fashion as a vehicle for study, spaciousness, social action, rigorous love practice and phenomenological inquiry.
 Drawing on one background in fashion design and another in religious studies, Nellie is particularly interested in the space that is created when clothing and contemplative practices meet.